Documents reveal how the Germantown water crisis unfolded

-The city says the water is now safe, but the several day-long crisis left many confused and frustrated.
-The documents dig deeper into the diesel spill that contaminated the city of Germantown’s water system.
+Germantown officials said the water is now safe, but the several day-long crisis left many confused and frustrated.
+The documents dig deeper into the diesel spill that contaminated the city’s water system.

 144 pages of monitoring records from the state’s Department of Environment and Conservation were uncovered through the Tennessee Records Act.